-- -General mitigation measures have been defined in detail in the Landscape Rehabilitation Report, the Ornithological Ecological Assessment Report and the Bird Monitoring Report. - -Collection of additional baseline data was started in March, 2018 for birds and were started in May, 2018 for flora and other fauna (bats) to monitor the impacts of the Project and the changing seasons.
+- -General mitigation measures have been defined in detail in the Landscape Rehabilitation Report, the Ornithological Ecological Assessment Report and the Bird Monitoring Report.
+An example of such a measure is painting the turbines a matte colour and tipping them in orange. - -Collection of additional baseline data was started in March, 2018 for birds and were started in May, 2018 for flora and other fauna (bats) to monitor the impacts of the Project and the changing seasons.
 It was determined that the WPP location is not on any major migration route.
 However, monitoring is ongoing to obtain additional data to prepare a Bird Collision Risk Assessment.
 The outputs of the Bird Collision Risk Assessment will be used to develop other mitigation measures. - -See Section 2.9 for more details.